BillalS351/dotfiles/README.md

 # dotfiles
-My Dotfiles for Kali Linux please do not use it.
+My Dotfiles for Linux please do not use it.